 Our commercial solution, Anchore Enterprise, will continue to be focused on helping security teams to manage the whole security lifecycle with centralized policy control, audits, and integrations with enterprise platforms.
 We are committed to ensuring that users who chose to use Syft, Grype and Anchore Engine have a quick and easy path if and when they are ready to make the transition.

 Anchore is committed to open source, recognizing that it is the best way to give DevOps teams the tools they need to move fast.
 Whether you use Syft, Grype, or Anchore Engine, we look forward to working together with you on your DevSecOps journey.
-You can connect with us on Slack or GitHub.
+You can connect with us on Discourse or GitHub.
 We’ll also be hosting a webinar on October 20, 2021 to walk you through our open source and enterprise solutions and explain the role and capabilities of each.
 Register here.

 Important Resources